 What are the Practices?

-The Federal Data Strategy’s Practices were developed after the release of draft Practices subject to public comment.
-These revised Practices are designed to inform agency actions on a regular basis, to be continually relevant, and to be sufficiently general so as to broadly apply at all federal agencies and across all missions.
-The Practices represent aspirational goals that, when fully realized, will continually challenge and guide agencies, practitioners, and policymakers to improve the government’s approach to data stewardship and the leveraging of data to create value.
+The Practices represent aspirational, actionable goals that, when fully realized, will continually challenge and guide agencies, practitioners, and policymakers to improve the government’s approach to data stewardship and to leveraging data to create value.

 - Building a Culture that Values Data and Promotes Public Use (Practices 1-10)